Abdominal Pain, Age 12 and Older

 Based on your answers, you need emergency care.

-- Pain increases, does not improve, or localizes to one specific area of the abdomen.
+- Pain gets worse, does not improve, or is felt in one specific area of the belly.

 - Other symptoms develop, such as diarrhea, nausea, vomiting, or a fever.